VOTING YOUR VOTE-BY-MAIL BALLOT

 RETURNING YOUR VOTE-BY-MAIL BALLOT

-Don't forget to put your ballot in the return envelope provided and sign the envelope.
+Don't forget to put your ballot in the return envelope provided, review the instructions, and sign the return envelope.

 If you plan to mail your ballot back to us, you should allow at least one week for your ballot to reach our office.
-You can also drop your ballot off in-person at any of our offices during office hours, or Early Voting sites during Early Voting hours.
+You can also drop your ballot off in person at any of our offices during office hours or Early Voting sites during Early Voting hours.
 Your ballot must be received by the Supervisor of Elections office by 7 p.m. on Election Day for it to be counted.
-On Election Day our Main Office in West Palm Beach is open until 7 p.m. and our outer offices will close at 5 p.m.
+On Election Day, our Main Office in West Palm Beach is open until 7 p.m. and our branch offices will close at 5 p.m.

-If you returned your Vote-by-Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a signature affidavit (DS-DE 139) with a copy of your current and valid ID.
+If you returned your Vote-by-Mail ballot but forgot to sign the envelope, or if there is a discrepancy with your signature, you need to complete and return a Signature Cure Affidavit Form (DS-DE 139) with a copy of your current and valid tier one or tier two ID.
 Please follow the instructions on the form carefully, as failure to follow these instructions may cause your ballot not to count.

 More information about voting by mail can be found on the Florida Division of Elections website.